Bursitis of the heel

 The retrocalcaneal bursa is located in the back of the ankle by the heel.
 It is where the large Achilles tendon connects the calf muscles to the heel bone.

 Repeated or too much use of the ankle can cause this bursa to become irritated and inflamed.
-Possible causes are too much walking, running, or jumping.
+It may be caused by too much walking, running, or jumping.

-This condition is usually linked to Achilles tendinitis.
+This condition is very often linked to Achilles tendinitis.
 Sometimes retrocalcaneal bursitis may be mistaken for Achilles tendinitis.

 - Pain in the heel, especially with walking, running, or when the area is touched